datopian/playbook/tech-leaders-program/README.md

 A Tech Lead reliably and effectively:

-1. **Distinguishes needs** of clients and users
+1. **Distinguishes needs** of clients and users.
-2. **Designs solutions** that address those needs utilizing and developing our (and others) tools and patterns
+2. **Designs solutions** that address those needs utilizing and developing our (and others) tools and patterns.
 3. **Delivers results** by empowering and enabling teams to plan and implement those solutions within and across projects.
-4. **Provides leadership** making things happen that weren't going to happen anyway, developing others and exemplifying the Datopian way
+4. **Provides leadership** making things happen that weren't going to happen anyway, developing others and exemplifying the Datopian way.

 :::tip
 1 + 2 (plus the planning in 3) together form what we term [(technical) analysis][analysis].